PrestaShop/docs/src/content/1.7/development/components/grid/bulk-actions-reference/_index.md

 ## Bulk Actions reference

-You can define actions for every selected rows of your grid.
+You can define actions for every selected row of your grid.
 PrestaShop already comes with a list of common bulk actions that you can use in your own Grids.

 ### SubmitBulkAction